'My mission was to win': Coco tops Venus at Australian Open - WHIZ News

 One with lofty goals, though.

 “I mean, my mission is to be the greatest.
-That’s my goal, to win as many Grand Slams as possible,” said Gauff, whose best friend and doubles partner, 18-year-old American qualifier Caty McNally, upset 2011 U.S. Open champion Sam Stosur of Australia 6-1, 6-4 at night.
+That’s my goal, to win as many Grand Slams as possible.
+But for today, my mission was to win,” said Gauff, whose good friend and doubles partner, 18-year-old American qualifier Caty McNally, upset 2011 U.S. Open champion Sam Stosur of Australia 6-1, 6-4 at night.

+Another past champion at Flushing Meadows, Sloane Stephens, bowed out, too, beaten by Zhang Shuai 2-6, 7-5, 6-2.

 One key was that Williams ended up with 41 of those miscues, 11 more than Gauff.